History, tourist information, and nearby accommodation

 Ffrid Newydd - 2.4 miles (Prehistoric Site)

-Dyffryn Ardudwy Burial Chambers - 3.1 miles (Prehistoric Site)
+Dyffryn Ardudwy Burial Chamber - 3.1 miles (Prehistoric Site)

 Cors-y-Gedol Hall & Garden - 3.2 miles (Historic House)